rakets/Test-Task-Spyrosoft-Frontend/README.md

 ---

-**User interface for an application that analyzes the UK's energy mix and determines the optimal time window for charging electric vehicles (EVs).
+* User interface for an application that analyzes the UK's energy mix and determines the optimal time window for charging electric vehicles (EVs).
+* Backend Repository (Spring Boot): https://github.com/rakets/Test-Task-Spyrosoft

 ---